Skip to main content

 The people you exist to serve

-It is usually worse than you think
+It is almost always worse than you think

 01